Species Introduction

 ✓ Expert Tip

-Consider using a timer to automate the lighting schedule, ensuring consistency and reducing stress for your guppies.
+Use a timer to automate the lighting schedule for consistency and convenience.

 Q: How do I recognise stress in Guppy Poecilia Ret?